wikindx/wikindx/website/web/src/content/customizing/plugins.md

             "heading" => dgettext($domain, "Test Plugin Example"),
             "command1" => dgettext($domain, "This is command 1"),
             "command2" => dgettext($domain, "This is command 2"),
             "noMethod" => dgettext($domain, "No method was input.
-Try the Wikindx menu instead"), "thisModule" => dgettext($domain, "this module"),
+Try the WIKINDX menu instead"), "thisModule" => dgettext($domain, "this module"),
             "noHelp" => dgettext($domain, "No help here.
 Try ### instead."),
             "helpMePlease" => dgettext($domain, "The method is ### and here I am.
 Sadly, I cannot help."),